Now that you have it, how do you hang it?

 Hanging your Flat Vernacular wallpaper:

 Before trimming and cutting lengths, ensure that you know the repeats and match.
 Never cut strips exactly to the height of the wall, allow at least 4 inches for trimming and adjusting along ceilings and baseboards.

 Special care must always be taken when hanging mylar and foil ground papers.
 These papers can be scratched and creased by hard edged, and non-pliable tools.
 Scratches and creases are permanent once the damage has been done.
 When hanging these types of papers wrap tools in a soft clean cloth to avoid this mistake.

 Avoid repositioning of mylar, foil, and vinyl coated papers, doing so can yield undesirable results, such as denting or bubbling.
 These papers should be table trimmed rather than double cut.
 It is a good idea to paste the walls rather than the paper when hanging these types of wall coverings.

 Extra care must also be taken when hanging papers printed with metallic inks.
 Excessive rubbing, and water can cause the metallic powder in the ink to loosen.
 Soft, dry tools should be used when hanging these papers.

-Apply an even coat of paste to the backside of the wallpaper, make sure it is smooth and consistent by brushing it out all the way to the edges.
-Do not allow paste to touch the front of the paper, it can stain or discolor your paper.
+Apply an even coat of paste to the backside of the wallpaper, make sure it is smooth and consistent by brushing or rolling the paste out all the way to the edges.
+Do not allow paste to touch the front of the paper: it can stain or discolor your paper.
 Fold the paper in on itself ensuring that you do not crease the paper, and aligning the edges to keep the paste off of the front.
 Allow the paper to soak for a few minutes until it becomes pliable and easy to work with.

 Apply your paper to the wall and use a clean soft brush or felt roller to smooth it out.
 Carefully smooth air pockets and wrinkles.
 Always work from the center outward to the edges.